-Health experts and breastfeeding experts agree that it’s best to wait until your baby is around six months old before offering solid foods.
-There has been a large amount of research on this in the recent past, and most health organizations have updated their recommendations to agree with current research.
-Unfortunately, many health care providers are not up to date in what they’re telling parents, and many, many books are not up to date.
+Health experts and breastfeeding experts agree that it’s best to wait until your baby is around six months old before offering any food other than breastmilk.
+There has been a large amount of research on this, and most health organizations have updated their recommendations to agree with current research.
+Unfortunately, many health care providers and written materials are not up to date in what they are advising parents.

-The following organizations recommend that all babies be exclusively breastfed (no cereal, juice or any other foods) for the first 6 months of life (not the first 4-6 months):
+Following are just a few of the organizations that recommend that all babies be exclusively breastfed (no cereal, juice or any other foods) for the first 6 months of life (not the first 4-6 months):

 - World Health Organization